bailey27/cppcryptfs/README.md

 This setting is not enabled in either the Default or Recommended settings.

-**Deny Other Users**
+**Deny Other Sessions**

-If this setting is enabled, then encrypted volumes will be accessible only to the user who started the instance of cppcryptfs that mounted them.
-Any drive letters used for mounting will still be visible to other users, but they will not be accessible to them.
+If this setting is enabled, then encrypted volumes will be accessible only in the session that started the instance of cppcryptfs that mounted them.
+Any drive letters used for mounting will still be visible to other sessions, but they will not be accessible to them.

 The check is done only in calls to the CreateFile API (which both creates new files and directories and opens existing ones).
-Denying access to other users only in CreateFile appears to be sufficient.
+Denying access to other sessions only in CreateFile appears to be sufficient.

-The scope of testing of this feature makes the developer confident that this setting makes a mounted volume safe from access by an another ordinary logged-on user who is sharing the same computer.
+The scope of testing of this feature makes the developer confident that this setting makes a mounted volume safe from access by an another ordinary logged-on user who is sharing the same computer and logged into a different session.
 However, it is not certain that a determined and knowlegable attacker would not be able to find a way to circumvent this protection.

+Please see the descrition of Deny Services below for more information.

+This setting is not enabled in either the Default or Recommended settings.

+**Deny Services**

+If this setting is enabled, then encrypted volumes will not be accessible by Windows services running in session 0.

+It is possible for Windows services running under the system account or processes created by users with the "Act as part of the operating system" user right to create access tokens and set whatever session id they want in them.
+So this protection is not absolute but should prevent Windows services from accessing mounted filesystems in normal use situations.

 This setting is not enabled in either the Default or Recommended settings.

 **Defaults and Recommended**